Winner Threshold Award Autonomous Practices 2020

 Independent cameraman, director and film teacher—I think these are three most interesting tasks for me at the moment.
 I would like to dive deeper into camerawork and directing photography.
 And as a maker, of course, I will always be directing my own films, if I find someone I want to make a film about.
 And the third thing is to pass on knowledge and work with students.
 That is something I really enjoy as well, which started during my time at WdKA.

-What role did WdKA, and your practice, play in the process of becoming the professional you are today?
+What role did WdKA play in the process of becoming the professional you are today?

 As I said before, WdKA gave me a few chances to start teaching, start interacting with students and passing on knowledge.
 Next to being a professional delivering a service as a cameraman or director, it’s really nice to teach students bit by bit and see their fascination about things that you've yourself learned years ago.
 I really enjoy seeing students discover the magic of film, editing, color grading, lighting and everything involved.